gilcot/tapiw/README.md

 <dd>New: made a prompt and fail functions and refactorised the code
 (it low the final size while providing a consistant behavieur.) </dd>
 <dt>0.5.0 2019-11-23</dt>
-<dd>New: many synonyms for convenienece, plus both both singular and
+<dd>New: many components synonyms for convenienece, plus both both singular and
 plural forms each time.</dd>
 <dd>New: deletion, addition and update actions now added, after making
 the function able to handle the output (the dedicated part is a bit more